flabbergast/enstix/README.md

 ## Roadmap / TODO

-- Use xmega's hardware AES128 instead of a software implementation.
+- Switch to AES128 for key encryption -> and ditch software AES completely?
 - Figure out and implement another way of entering the passphrase that wouldn't require Serial access.
 - Use the AVRstick's button and the Keyboard interface to "one-button